Mystery of the stained teeth: solved

 My teeth had always been pretty healthy.
 Small fillings here and there but nothing too serious.
 I never had the terrible tooth pain I hear a lot about and I hope I will never too, especially since I started to go sugar-free.

 During my first pregnancy, I had to take some iron supplements which were liquid.
 And after giving birth I noticed that some stains started appearing on my teeth, no matter how well I brushed.
-No surprise there, I knew iron would stain the teeth, but I had stopped taking the supplement so I was expecting an improvement.
+No surprise there, I knew iron would stain the teeth, but after I had stopped taking the supplement I was expecting an improvement.

 Red wine had been no longer on my list, weeks before getting pregnant.
 I had reduced coffee consumption while being pregnant and then breastfeeding.
 Still my stains were there.
 Getting larger, more noticeable.